familiar/Bedwars-Bot/README.md

 ![inventorysetup](https://github.com/familiar/Bedwars-Bot/assets/136278435/852b8003-5717-457b-bd15-8837511a3a27)

 6. This is OPTIONAL, but you can also open "command.txt" and replace the Bedwars play command with the one you want to queue.
 If you set it to dreams, your FKDR will not be affected.
+7. This is OPTIONAL, but you can also open "config.txt" and put your own discord webhook url at "WEBHOOK_URL".
+This will send information using a discord webhook to your discord server.
-7. Open the Minecraft launcher.
+8. Open the Minecraft launcher.
 You should now have a profile in the Minecraft launcher called "release 1.12.2-LiteLoader1.12.2-1.12.2-forge..".
 In the top of the launcher, press on installations, then on that installation.
-8. Press on "Browser" for the game directory, and select the "BedwarsAFK" (or BedwarsAFKv2 depending on the version you downloaded) folder, which is inside of the Bedwars-Bot-main folder.
+9. Press on "Browser" for the game directory, and select the "BedwarsAFK" (or BedwarsAFKv2 depending on the version you downloaded) folder, which is inside of the Bedwars-Bot-main folder.
-9. Click save, and then run the game.
+10. Click save, and then run the game.

 # In-game Setup: